All Episodes

 What I am saying is what happened to George Floyd can never happen again.

-But I'm also saying that throwing the way this country is built, that's not mean it's guaranteed.
+The way this is built does not mean it's guaranteed.

 This is one example.

-But I find it odd that you have policemen that are they have a job to do every day.
+But I find it odd that you have policemen that they have a job to do every day.

 They got families to go home to, too.